 The keypad is only one way of controlling the versatile Astro-Physics GTO Servo System.
 From its very conception, the servo controller was designed to work with any software that was written to use our published command set.
 We do not lock you into any proprietary software or mandatory "additional" equipment.
-To increase the versatility of all our mounts, we have developed and now fully support a V2 ASCOM Driver for use with all ASCOM client software.
+To increase the versatility of all our mounts, we have developed and fully support a V2 ASCOM Driver for use with all ASCOM client software.

-As mentioned above, we also include PulseGuideTM mount control / utility software and a full version of PEMProTM (Periodic Error Management Professional) v.2.x (latest version) for you to enhance your control and performance options.
-As an added bonus, all 1600GTO mounts will come pre-loaded with the custom-fitted PEMProTM corrections from our extensive individual testing that is performed on each and every mount.
-While the native periodic error of your 1600GTO will be 5 arcseconds or less, you can reduce it even further to maximize performance without auto-guiding.
+As mentioned above, we also include PulseGuide[TM] mount control / utility software and a full version of PEMPro[TM] (Periodic Error Management Professional) v.2.x (latest version) for you to enhance your control and performance options.
+As an added bonus, all 1100GTO mounts will come pre-loaded with the custom-fitted PEMPro[TM] corrections from our extensive individual testing that is performed on each and every mount.
+While the native peak-to-peak periodic error of your 1100GTO will be 7 arcseconds or less, you can reduce it even further to maximize performance without auto-guiding.
 These software control products are detailed later in the manual.

-In addition to everything outlined above, the 1600GTO's control and performance options will be greatly enhanced by the Astro-Physics Command Center (APCC).
-APCC fully addresses all the capabilities of the 1600GTO, and adds enhancements not currently available in the keypad or in any other software.
+In addition to everything outlined above, the 1100GTO's control and performance options will be greatly enhanced by the Astro-Physics Command Center (APCC).
+APCC fully addresses all the capabilities of the 1100GTO, and adds enhancements not currently available in the keypad or in any other software.

-The 1600 is equally at home in a permanent observatory or as a portable mounting for remote star parties thanks to the ease with which the two axes come apart.
-This is the perfect mount for a large refractor, Newtonian, Cassegrain or astrograph.
+The 1100 is equally at home in a permanent observatory or as a portable mounting for remote star parties thanks to the ease with which the two axes come apart.
+This is the perfect ease with which the two axes come apart.
+This is the perference mount for a mid-size refractor, Newtonian, Cassegrain or astrograph.